 Most Akan gold objects are created for heads of state, such as members of the royal court and tribal chiefs.
 Although the Akan people value gold for its beauty, the longstanding belief that gold possesses magical and protective powers has played a significant role in the abundance of gold regalia worn by Akan chieftains.

-• Why do you think the Akan chief chose gold as the material for this crown?
-Also consider the size of this crown.
-Why would he want the crown to be so tall?
+- Why do you think the Akan chief chose gold as the material for this crown?
+Also consider the size of the crown.
+Why would he want it to be so tall?

 • Many African gold objects and African masks contain animal imagery and animal symbolism.
 Typically, animals are chosen as symbols because of their physical characteristics or other attributes.
 Research the most common animals in western Africa.
 What are some of the characteristics of these animals that would be most valued by African societies?
 Why?